Bond trading stings Goldman, Citi in fourth quarter

-(Reuters) - Goldman Sachs Group Inc and Citigroup Inc suffered a steep drop in bond trading revenue in the fourth quarter, a stinging blow for two banks long seen as stalwarts of fixed income markets.
+(Reuters) - Goldman Sachs Group Inc (GS.N) and Citigroup Inc (C.N) were hit hard by a sharp fall in bond trading revenues in the fourth quarter, a stinging blow for two banks long seen as stalwarts of fixed income markets.

 The moves are designed to make markets safer after Wall Street’s excesses helped bring the financial system to the brink of collapse in 2007 and 2008.
 But they also cut into profits.